Sarthaksaraf96/Travel-App-Recommendation-System/README.md

 4. **Enhanced User Experience:** By providing personalized recommendations and real-time information, the system can enhance the overall user experience, making travel planning more convenient and enjoyable for users.
 5. **Feedback and Reviews:** The system can collect real-time feedback and reviews from users to continuously improve its recommendations and enhance customer satisfaction.

-## Features
-1. **Personalized Recommendations:** Utilizes machine learning algorithms to provide personalized travel app recommendations based on user preferences.
-2. **Scalability**: Built with scalability in mind to accommodate a large user base and growing travel data.

 ## Technologies Used
 - **Python:** Programming language used for development.